dannywillems/dannywillems.github.io/index.md

     <br />
     I spend most of my time <b>trying</b> to provide a better Internet for everyone.
-    With this mission in mind, I co-founded LeakIX with Gregory Boddin and we aim to be the Internet red team.
+    With this mission in mind, I co-founded <a href="https://leakix.net>LeakIX</a> with Gregory Boddin and we aim to be the Internet red team.
 I am also a cryptography engineer at O(1) Labs, a
     company catalyzing a new generation of applications powered by